 The CDC does not differentiate between types of exposure nor does it account for source control (i.e. masking) for close contacts.
-Once an individual meets the threshold to be considered a close contact, they must quarantine for 14 days in accordance with state regulations.
+Once an individual meets the threshold to be considered a close contact, they must then must follow quarantine protocols for a minimum of14 days as recommended by medical providers and per Maine CDC guidance.
 Bates is following the Maine CDC definition of a close contact.
 Additional information from the U.S. CDC is available here.

 How did Bates develop its quarantine policy for close contacts?

-What is Bates policy with respect to in-room quarantine?
+What is Bates policy with respect to quarantine?

 Based on contact with someone who has been diagnosed with COVID-19 or someone who has COVID-19 symptoms, students are required to follow in-room quarantine protocol until they have been cleared by a medical provider at Bates Health Services.

-- Students identified as close contacts through contact tracing will follow quarantine for 14 days per Maine CDC guidance.
+- Students identified as close contacts through contact tracing will follow quarantine protocols for a minimum of 10 days as recommended by medical providers and per Maine CDC guidance.

-- Students who have symptoms of illness are required to remain in quarantine until a negative COVID-19 test result from BHS returns, and they’ve been asymptomatic for COVID-19 symptoms for 24 hours per CDC guidance.
+- Students who have symptoms of illness are required to follow in-room quarantine protocol until a negative COVID-19 test result from BHS returns, and they’ve been asymptomatic for COVID-19 symptoms for 24 hours per CDC guidance.

 Students practicing in-room quarantine must follow the directives below:

-- If the student has not already been to Bates Health Services to be tested, they should schedule an appointment to be tested and come at that time.
+- If the student has not already communicated with the Testing Center to be tested, they should schedule an appointment to be tested and come at that time.